-Maintenance for 2019 occurred in North Preserve Management Units I, 2, and 3 and South Preserve Management Unit I and consisted of mechanically mowing and exotic plant treatments to enhance the habitat.
-These areas coincide with previous observations of Florida scrub jays and were managed in a manner that benefits the Florida scrub jay and scrub-specialized plants and animals.
-This generally follows habitat management guidelines targeted at Florida scrub jays, intended to mimic some of the effects of fire.
+Maintenance for 2020 occurred in North Preserve Management Unit 4 and South Preserve Management Unit 3 and 4 consisted of mechanically mowing and exotic plant (cogongrass) treatments to enhance the habitat and wildfire risk reduction reducing the height and density of flammable shrubs adjacent to homes abutting the preserve.
+These areas correspond to observations of occupied gopher tortoise burrows and were managed in a manner that benefits the tortoise and scrub-specialized plants and other native fauna.
+This generally follows habitat management guidelines intended to mimic some of the effects of fire.
 These management treatments were applied in ways that minimize soil disturbance and reduced the possibility of introducing or expanding coverage of invasive or exotic species.
+The maintenance contractor has since visited the site and treated several small areas of cogongrass that sprouted up following the mowing activities.
 As illustrated in the supplemental photographs the maintenance/habitat management efforts clearly meet this intent and are setting the stage for potential prescribed fire treatment in the future.
-Thinning activities along with resumption of normal hydroperiod after the prolonged drought continues to reduce the number of pine seedlings of various species from encroaching in the wetlands.
+Previous thinning activities along with resumption of normal hydroperiod after the prolonged drought continues to reduce the number of pine seedlings of various species from encroaching in the wetlands.

-The Council is committed to ongoing monitoring to determine if these treatments are having the desired effect.
-Areas are being evaluated and identified in North Preserve Management Unit 4 and South Preserve Management Unit 3 and 4 for maintenance in 2020.
-Continued coordination with the regulatory agencies for approval of the maintenance plan is expected in August/September of 2019.
+The Council is committed to continued monitoring efforts to determine if these treatments are having the desired effect and make adjustments if necessary.
+Areas are being evaluated and identified in North Preserve Management Unit I and South Preserve Management Unit 2 and 3 for maintenance in 2021.
+Continued coordination with the regulatory agencies for approval of the maintenance plan is expected in September/October of 2020.
 The overall goal is to mechanically reduce the vegetation to heights that can safely lead to potentially utilizing a prescribed burn in the future.
-As previously stated the aim is to conduct maintenance activities in the Florida scrub jay habitat prior to nesting season and to minimize any and all disturbance to the protected species during the nesting season with weather permitting.
+As previously stated the aim is to conduct maintenance activities in the Florida scrub jay habitat prior to nesting season if possible and to minimize any and all disturbance to the protected species during the nesting season with weather permitting.